isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-05-06-post-Written Reply by Minister of Law Mr Edwin Tong SC on Workload Reduction at Law Firms from AI Use.md

 ---
-title: Written Reply by Minister of Law Mr Edwin Tong SC on Workload Reduction at Law Firms from AI Use
+title: Written Reply by Minister of Law Mr Edwin Tong SC on Workload Reduction at Law Firms from AI Use and Guidelines for Such Use
-permalink: /written-reply-by-minister-of-law-mr-edwin-tong-sc-on-workload-reduction-at-law-firms-from-ai-use/
+permalink: /written-reply-by-minister-of-law-mr-edwin-tong-sc-on-workload-reduction-at-law-firms-from-ai-use-and-Guidelines-for-Such-Use/
 date: 2026-05-06
 layout: post
 description: ""